Getting Started In Craft Services Pt. 2: Qualifications

 On these days, your patience will be tried.
 My best advice here is to do whatever it takes to remain calm… deep breath, meditation, or a short walk away from the set.

-The ability to be flexible goes hand-in-hand with having great patience.
+The ability of the craft services provider to be flexible goes hand-in-hand with having great patience.
 Unfortunately, situations on a production set don’t always go as smoothly as you would like so you have to be able to roll with the punches.

 For example, there have been many occasions where I’ve spent the greater part of an hour setting up the craft service area.
 I positioned the tables, laid out the snacks, set up the coffee and tea station, and erected the pop up tent only to be told I have to move because the director wants to shoot the next scene where I’ve setup.
 This happens despite the fact I was told I could safely setup in that spot.